These are the top selection of the best leadership books from experts to help you discover how to achieve success in life and in business.

 The Next Generation of Women Leaders is a valuable resource filled with tools and information to help young women shape their careers.

-Rezvani shares many stories about finding mentors and interviews of women executives in various industries with different roles and functions.
+Rezvani shares many stories about finding mentors and interviews with women executives in various industries with different roles and functions.
 This book will resonate with both men and women.

 6. The New One Minute Manager by Ken Blanchard and Spenser Johnson